Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today I completed the dropdown menu for difficulty.
 My work today consisted of removeDifficultyScreen() method (a method that draws back the area taken over by the difficulty screen) and quite a lot of debugging.
 I ran into multiple issues with text alignment as for some reason text would be shifted to the left after the first game ends.
 On top of that, I ran into confusion on when removeDifficultyScreen() is called and isDifficultyScreen is true.
 This affected how the difficultyScreen functioned and I spent an embarassingly long time trying to figure out why difficultyScreen was not always functional.
 For the most part I am satisfied with what we have right now and am excited to move onto more cool additions to the game.

+### 6/8/23

+Today I started to implement sound into the game.
+I found some really cool sounds for winner screen, loser screen, and clearing tiles and had them implemented.
+I learned about processing's sound class and it seems simple enough to use.
+However, one issue I am encountering is that the game takes a bit longer to set up but I guess that is a consequence of adding sound.
+Tomorrow I will add flag sounds (flag removing and adding) and clean up a lot of the code.

 ## Vincent D'Angelo